ankurnarkhede/laravel-social-network/README.md

 # laravel-social-network
-A socoal network built in Laravel 5.5
+A social network built in Laravel 5.5